rhel-labs/learn-katacoda/sql-server-ubi/step6.md

 cb88e6ff3f5e671211b000c7fa4f2006951302145885d87d50e7bbadefd85f27
 </pre>

+Taking a checkpoint without the *--leave-running* option will stop the running container.
 At this point, confirm that there is no running container -

 `podman ps`{{execute T2}}